codenothing/level-two/packages/core/README.md

 While workers are a more performant alternative to cache services like redis or memcache, they come with a flaw around persistence in that the cache is fully lost on any code deploy or application restart.
 If a worker fetch method has a heavy computational expense, this can become costly for cases like a flaky docker container that restarts often and has to re-trigger the fetch on each cycle.

 The remote cache provides an extensible interface to keep a worker cache and external cache in sync.
+It does not listen to any changes in the remote cache itself, relying on end to end use of LevelTwo for signals to be sent properly for multi server cache updates.

 ### `setup(levelTwo: LevelTwo): Promise<void>`